Nick-Nyler/Virtulearn/README.md

-# Online Course Platform
+# VirtuLearn

-A Python CLI application for managing instructors and courses on an e-learning platform, built with SQLAlchemy ORM and Click.
+A Python CLI application for managing instructors, courses, and student enrollments on an e-learning platform, built with SQLAlchemy ORM and Click.

 ## Installation
 1. Clone the repository: `git clone <repo-url>`
-2. Navigate to the project directory: `cd online_course_platform`
+2. Navigate to the project directory: `cd virtulearn`
-3. Install dependencies: `pipenv install`
+3. Install dependencies: `pipenv install sqlalchemy click`
 4. Activate the virtual environment: `pipenv shell`
 5. Run the application: `python main.py --help`